GrosSacASac/worka/readme.md

 ### The name

-"worka" was chosen to keep it short and "worker" was already taken.
+*worka* was chosen to keep it short and *worker* was already taken.

 ### Updates